Rock School Proprietor Podcast

 Episode Transcript:

-On this episode of Rock School Proprietor Podcast, John Kozicki (Michigan Rock School and RockSchoolProprietor.com) and Mandy York (Music Time of Milford) discuss marketing your lesson studio through photography.
-They explore how having high-quality, authentic photos can elevate the appeal of your music school across social media, websites, and other marketing channels.
+In this episode of the Rock School Proprietor Podcast, John Kozicki (Michigan Rock School and RockSchoolProprietor.com) and Mandy York (Music Time of Milford) dive into book recommendations that can benefit music instructors and studio owners alike.

 Join our private Facebook group, "Performance-Based Music Programs and Rock Schools," a community for like-minded professionals to connect and share insights.